-Why was an insurance policy taken out on Austin shortly before the race?
+Who took out an insurance policy on Austin shortly before the race?

 Why was there a stand in member in the pit team that day?

 Why is Austin’s main rival so desperate for a win?

 What were Austin and his girlfriend arguing about before the race?

 Who was the stranger glimpsed hanging around the pit garage?

 The answer to these, and other questions, will help you uncover the truth and solve this mystery.

 Do you have what it takes to solve the Death Comes to Donnington Case?

 There are five Sleuth IT games in the Sleuth IT Secondary Collection: Film Star Fatality*, Auction House Atrocity, The Curse of the Redwood Rubies, Murder at the Manor and Death Comes to Donnington.
 All are aligned to the curriculum outcomes for Secondary English Language with guidance throughout to exam level English Language. * Film Star Fatality has primary and secondary resources supplied.